auspbond/auspbond/README.md

 **`CS Major | Developer/Engineer/Researcher | Ex-Tradesman`**

 I'm a computer science graduate from James Madison University.
 I'm also a former tradesman.
 While I enjoyed working in the field, I found my true calling in software development.
 After tinkering with building automation systems and seeing its impact in the skilled trades, I quickly realized the importance of software in our world.
-I knew I had to be the person creating software.
+I knew I had to be the person programming.
 Thus, I decided to go the whole distance and return to college, majoring in CS.
 I've been having a blast coding since then.<br><br>

 ## Languages